This project is supported by

 We thank scholars of all levels for joining in our ongoing Sankofa sojourn.
 The CAU Du Bois Legacy Project brings recognition of the most profound, relevant and complex scholar of our generation home to the HBCU where he spent his academic career.

 The Du Bois Legacy Project was initiated and organized by Dr. Stephanie Y. Evans, chair of the Department of African American Studies, Africana Women's Studies and History (AWH), with the support of CAU President Carlton E. Brown and the participation of a broad-based coalition of Clark Atlanta University students, staff, administrators, and faculty.
+The legacy continues with the leadership and support of Dr. Obie Clayton, chair of the Sociology Department.

 TO SUPPORT THE CAU DU BOIS LEGACY PROJECT CLICK HERE.